EttusResearch/uhd/host/docs/usrp_x3x0.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Device recovery and bricking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is possible to put the device into an unusable state by loading bad images.
+It is possible to put the device into an unusable state by loading bad images ("bricking").
 Fortunately, the USRP-X Series device can be loaded with a good image temporarily using the USB-JTAG interface.
 Once booted into the safe image, the user can once again load images onto the device over Ethernet or PCI Express.

 ----------------